kingborehaha/Elden-Ring-Spirit-Battler/README.md

 - Save Changes.
 The selected ash should now be changed in-game.

 ## Updates
+### v1.2.0
+- Added summon backup system, which lates you save and load backups that retain spirit battler data.
 ### v1.1.0
 - Fixed default stat scaling level effects not being removed from human NPCs.
 - Fixed stat scaling level effects not applying to non-human NPCs.